theimowski/master-thesis/docs/section-summary.md

 SUMMARY
 =======

-Section {{APPLICATION OF FUNCTIONAL PROGRAMMING}} focused on building a real-world application in FP language.
+Section {{APPLICATION OF FUNCTIONAL PROGRAMMING}} focused on building a real-world application in functional language.
 As the domain of the problem, web development was chosen to prove that functional paradigm does not have to be restricted to a specific set of fields.
 F# language in conjunction with Suave web framework made it possible to implement server concise in size, but with load of features.
 With the help of a number of functional techniques, an e-commerce Music Store website was created.